alteroo/rooflow/README.md

-# firebase-cli
+# hugo-and-firebase
-docker image running firebase-cli
+docker image that ships with hugo and firebase-cli